rspamd/rspamd/doc/quickstart.md

 2. Create, instead, an `rspamd.conf.local` and/or `rspamd.conf.local.override` in the `/etc/rspamd` directory.
 What distinguishes these files is the way in which they alter the configuration - `rspamd.conf.local` adds or _merges_ config elements (and is useful, for example, for setting custom metrics) while `rspamd.conf.local.override` adds or _replaces_ config elements (and is useful, for example, for configuring workers or RBLs).

-3. For each individual configuration file shipped with rspamd, there are two special includes (available from **rspamd version 1.2 onwards**):
+3. For each individual configuration file shipped with Rspamd, there are two special includes (available from **Rspamd version 1.2 onwards**):

 ~~~ucl
 .include(try=true,priority=1) "$CONFDIR/local.d/config.conf"